thekevinscott/UpscalerJS/examples/cancel/README.md

 abortController.abort()
 ```

-When `abort` is triggered during an upscale request, an `AbortError` is thrown. (`AbortError` is exported from the core UpscalerJS package.)
+When `abort` is triggered during an upscale request, an `AbortError` is thrown.

 ## Cancelling all requests